Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Introduction

 There typically exists a trade-off between accuracy and simplicity or interpretability.
 Classical rule-based or expert systems~\cite{jackson_expertsys} are highly interpretable but not very accurate (or robust).
 Decomposable pipelines where each stage is hand-designed are thought to be more interpretable as each individual component assumes a natural intuitive explanation.
 By using deep models, we sacrifice interpretable modules for uninterpretable ones that achieve greater performance through greater abstraction (more layers) and tighter integration (end-to-end training).
 Recently introduced deep residual networks (ResNets)~\cite{he_cvpr15} are over 200-layers deep and have shown state-of-the-art performance in several challenging tasks. \rama{ Such complexity makes these models hard to interpret.} As such, deep models are beginning to explore the spectrum between interpretability and accuracy.

 \rpr{Zhou~\etal~\cite{zhou_cvpr16} recently proposed a technique called Class Activation Mapping (CAM) for identifying discriminative regions used by a restricted class of image classification CNNs which do not contain any fully-connected layers.
 In essence, this work trades off model complexity and performance for more transparency into the working of the model.
-In contrast, we make existing state-of-the-art deep models interpretable without altering their architecture, thus \rama{avoiding the interpretability \vs accuracy tradeoff}.
-Our approach is a generalization of CAM~\cite{zhou_cvpr16} and is applicable to a significantly broader range of CNN model families: (1) CNNs with fully-connected layers (\eg VGG), (2) CNNs used for structured outputs (\eg captioning), (3) CNNs used in tasks with multi-modal inputs (\eg VQA) or reinforcement learning. }
+In contrast, we make existing state-of-the-art deep models interpretable without altering their architecture, thus \rama{avoiding the interpretability \vs accuracy trade-off}.
+Our approach is a generalization of CAM~\cite{zhou_cvpr16} and is applicable to a significantly broader range of CNN model families: (1) CNNs with fully-connected layers (\eg VGG), (2) CNNs used for structured outputs (\eg captioning), (3) CNNs used in tasks with multi-modal inputs (\eg VQA) or reinforcement learning, without requiring architectural changes or re-training. }

-\textbf{What makes a good visual explanation?} Consider image classification~\cite{imagenet_cvpr09} -- a `good' visual explanation from the model justifying a predicted class should be (a) class-discriminative (\ie localize the \rp{target} category in the image) and (b) high-resolution (\ie capture fine-grained detail).
+\textbf{What makes a good visual explanation?} Consider image classification~\cite{imagenet_cvpr09} -- a `good’ visual explanation from the model for justifying any target category should be (a) class-discriminative (\ie localize the category in the image) and (b) high-resolution (\ie capture fine-grained detail).

 Fig.~\hyperlink{page.2}{1} shows outputs from a number of visualizations for the `tiger cat' class (top) and `boxer' (dog) class (bottom). \mac{Pixel-space gradient visualizations such as \gb{}~\cite{springenberg_arxiv14} and \dec{}~\cite{zeiler_eccv14} are high-resolution and highlight fine-grained details in the image, but are not class-discriminative (\figref{fig:teaser_gb_cat} and \figref{fig:teaser_gb_dog} are very similar).}